cognitoforms/signup-exercise/README.md

+# Cognito Forms Technical Exercise
 ## Overview
-You are tasked with completing the implementation of the `SignUp.vue` component.
+You are tasked with completing the implementation of the `SignUp.vue` component and associated code modules.
 Below you will find the requirements for the page.

 ## User Interface Requirements
 1. The name input should be automatically focused when loading the page